caroleolivier/caroleolivier.github.io/_posts/2018-01-20-constructor-functions-and-function-context-in-javascript.md

 #### Constructor Function

 First of all, what is a constructor function?
 A constructor function is a function that allows you to create an instance of an object when it is called.
 So every time you call it, you get a new object.
-It looks like that:
+It looks like this:

 ```javascript
 function Person(name, age) {